 Menu item Sub-menu item Sub-menu item Values Description

+Fold 11X17 & A3 -4.0 mm Adjusts the fold line for Legal and 11x17 and

+-3.5 mm A3 size paper (booklet maker only).

+-3.0 mm

+-2.5 mm

+-2.0 mm

+-1.5 mm

 -1.0 mm

 -0.5 mm

 0.0 mm

 0.5 mm

 1.0 mm

 1.5 mm

 2.0 mm

 2.5 mm

 3.0 mm

 3.5 mm

 4.0 mm

-General Copy
+General Copy Behavior

-Behavior Scan Ahead Enabled (default) Turn on no-wait scanning.
-With Scan Ahead
+Denavior Scan Ahead Enabled (default) Turn on no-wait scanning.
+With Scan Ahead enabled, the pages in the original document

-Disabled enabled, the pages in the original document are scanned to disk and held until the device becomes available.
+Disabled are scanned to disk and held until the device becomes available.

 Auto Print Interrupt Enabled When this feature is enabled, copy jobs can

-Disabled (default) copies.
+Disabled (default) interrupt print jobs that are set to print multiple copies.

 The copy job is inserted into the print queue at the end of one copy of the print job.
 After the copy job is complete, the device continues printing the remaining copies of the print job.

 Copy Interrupt Enabled When this feature is enabled, a copy job that

-Disabled (default) a new copy job is started.
+Disabled (default) is currently printing can be interrupted when a new copy job is started.
 You are prompted to confirm that you want to interrupt the current job.

 Alternative Off (default) This option allows loading of letterhead or

-On jobs, whether copying to one side of the paper or to both sides of the paper.
+Letterhead Mode On preprinted paper the same way for all copy jobs, whether copying to one side of the paper or to both sides of the paper.